- Aug 24

 As an adult, you may forget that your child has little to no prior knowledge on the subject of addiction.
 So, take the time you need to spell things out when you talk to your child about drugs.
 Explain what drugs are and help your little ones understand that using these substances is never okay.

 You may also want to lay out the following points:

 - Not everyone tries drugs or alcohol, and some people never use them

 - Using drugs or drinking alcohol is not a rite of passage

 - Experimenting one time can lead to addiction or problems at school or with the law

 - Using drugs and alcohol often creates issues at home or with friends

-Talking About Your Own Struggles With Substance Abuse
+Talking About Your Own Struggles With Substance Misuse

 If you struggle with addiction now or you’re a recovering addict, it’s still okay to speak with your children about not using.
 In fact, the experiences you had as well as the negative consequences of your use are the perfect way to begin a conversation.

 If you are still struggling with addiction, for the sake of your children, it’s time to seek help.
-Contact Gateway Foundation in Chicago, Illinois for evidence-based care from a compassionate team of addiction specialists.
+Contact Gateway for evidence-based care from a compassionate team of addiction specialists.
 Call 877.379.9078 to learn more.